Robert-Zacchigna/MKVAudioSubsDefaulter/README.md

                                       * EX: If the audio language track is missing but not the subtitle track, then the audio stays the same and the default subtitle track is changed (and vice verse)

--d, --depth                         When using the '-lib' arg, how many directories deep to search within the specified library folder (Default: 0)
+-d, --depth                         When using the '-lib/--library' arg, specify how many directories deep to search
+                                    within the specified library folder (Default: 0) -ext, --file-extensions             Specify media file extensions to search for in a comma separated list (Default: '.mkv'),
+                                    EX: '.mkv,.mp4,.avi'
+-regfil, --regex-filter             When using the '-lib/--library' arg, specify a regex query to filter for specific
--ext, --file-extensions             Specify media file extensions to search for in a comma separated list, EX: .mkv,.mp4,.avi -dr, --dry-run                      Perform a dry run, no changes made to files but summary of predicted changes will be outputted
+                                    media files (Default: None) -dr, --dry-run                      Perform a dry run, no changes made to files but summary of predicted changes will be outputted
 -v, --verbose                       Adjust log level (0: NONE, 1: INFO, 2: DEBUG, 3: WARNING, 4: ERROR (Default))
 -lc, --language-codes               Print language codes to console